 The U.S. Department of Health and Human Services classifies benzene as a human carcinogen.
 They say long-term exposure to high levels of Benzene in the air is known to cause acute myeloid leukemia (AML).
 Other cancers may also be Benzene-related, including:

-Thousands of workers–auto mechanics, printers, barge workers, gas station attendants, petroleum truckers–across the nation have faced Benzene exposure and are now at risk of developing deadly diseases like Acute Myeloid Leukemia (AML) and Myelodysplastic Syndrome (MDS).
+Thousands of workers–auto mechanics, printers, barge workers, gas station attendants, petroleum truckers–across the nation have faced Benzene or Asbestos exposure and are now at risk of developing deadly diseases like Mesothelioma, Acute Myeloid Leukemia (AML) and Myelodysplastic Syndrome (MDS).